Slay Belles: Background

 RuPaul released his first Christmas album, Ho, Ho, Ho, in October 1997, almost exactly 18 years before the release of Slay Belles.
 The album was a combination of original songs, standards and comedy vignettes.
 The album was tied into a television Christmas special from The RuPaul Show on VH1.
 Much of the humor on the album was of a risqué nature, making it quite different from traditionally wholesome holiday albums.
-For instance, the classic "I Saw Mommy Kissing Santa Clause" lyrics were changed to "I Saw Daddy Kissing Santa Claus".
+For instance, the classic "I Saw Mommy Kissing Santa Claus" lyrics were changed to "I Saw Daddy Kissing Santa Claus".

 News that RuPaul was releasing his second Christmas album came after he posted the LP's track list on Twitter, just two days before Slay Belles release date.
 A picture of RuPaul, Ellis Miah and Siedah Garrett recording "Brand New Year" in the studio was also posted to his Twitter account the same day.
 The album was subsequently released on 23 October 2015, just in time for the festive season.

 Musically, the album sees a departure from RuPaul's first Christmas album and his seventh studio album, Realness, released earlier in 2015.
 The lyrics throughout Slay Belles focus on being more heartfelt and meaningful than the comedic themes featured in his 1997 Christmas album.
 The album also sees RuPaul return to a pop/dance-pop sound after focusing on more electronic and recently house music on Born Naked (2014) and Realness (2015).

 The album's title is a play on 'sleigh bells', with 'sleigh' replaced with 'slay', a word frequently used within the drag and LGBT community meaning amazing, and 'bells' replaced with 'belles' meaning beautiful women.